 Historian Thomas Johnsen explained the “advent of institutionalized segregation”: “The Great Migration of African Americans from the South in the 1920s brought a substantial influx of new converts in Northern and Western cities, but these increasing numbers elicited increasing resistance from portions of the [Christian Science] church membership.”8

 Local conditions also played a role.
 Johnsen provided this example:

 Annie Julia Roberts…was born into slavery in Mississippi in 1862 and joined the local Christian Science congregation in Prescott, Arizona, in the early 1900s.
 She served as a Christian Science practitioner for more than twenty years.
-In an unusual obituary in 1945, the Prescott newspaper reported that both whites and blacks in the community sought her help in this healing ministry.
-Noting the affection between Roberts and the rest of the mostly white congregation, the obituary reflected on a life more awake and expansive than the limits society imposed.9
+In a 1945 obituary, the Prescott newspaper reported that both whites and blacks sought her help for healing.
+The obituary noted the unusual affection between Roberts and other members of the mostly white congregation, reflecting that the spirit she expressed far surpassed the limits society imposed.9

 Lulu M. Knight of Chicago became the first Christian Science teacher of African descent in 1943.
 By 1950 Ebony magazine had reported a situation in the church that was complicated and untenable: